uctv9805/char-design-portfolio/README.md

 ## Gallery Page

-The gallery page shows the user a selection of the artists work so they can get a real feel of what they can acheive.
+The gallery page shows the user a selection of the artists work so they can get a real feel of what they can achieve.
 There is also an embedded youtube video of a speed-drawing allowing the artist to showcase their work in a different way.
 Below this there is an opportunity to download the artists portfolio in full.

 - The gallery is set out in a nice tile style view, it is easy to view and makes the gallery tidy.
 It is valuable to the user as they can identify the type of creative style of work the artist can offer.